alexey-lysiuk/Realm667-AAA/readme.md

 git clone https://github.com/alexey-lysiuk/Realm667-AAA-Cache.git cache python build.py
 ```
 Use `--help` command line switch for the list of available options.
+Intel-based Windows, Linux and OS X are supported at full extent.
+Compression via 7-Zip and handling of assets packed with RAR are not available on other platforms.